SYK-08/nuttx/README.md

 7. Execute the download.bat script.
 The download.bat script will download about 446 packages!
 Enough to have a very complete Linux-like environment under the DOS shell.
-This will take awhile.
+This will take a while.
 This step only downloads the packages and the next step will install the packages.

       download